School of Society and Culture

 100% Coursework

-This module explores how intersecting ideologies of racism, nationalism, and imperialism relate to contemporary struggles over identity and belonging in the UK.
-In doing so, the module seeks to provide students with a critical understanding of the ideological bases of some of the most urgent issues facing British society today, including: the fracturing of the UK after loss of empire; the racist backlash against postcolonial migration; and, the rise of English nationalism and the vote for Brexit.
+This module explores how intersecting ideologies of racism, nationalism, and imperialism relate to contemporary struggles over identity and belonging.
+In doing so, the module seeks to provide students with a critical understanding of the ideological bases of some of the most urgent issues facing contemporary societies, including: the fracturing of nation states after loss of empire; the racist backlash against postcolonial migration; and the rise of neo-nationalism.

-The module introduces contemporary disputes in social theory framed within the context of classical social theory.
-These debates are linked to historical events and social research that reciprocally influenced contemporary theoretical change.
+The module introduces contemporary theoretical disputes framed within the context of classical and early modern theories of society and culture.
+These debates are linked to historical events and social and cultural research that reciprocally influenced contemporary theoretical change.
 Foundational disciplinary questions are broached, and formative critical workshops assist in developing theoretical argument, analysis and evaluation.

 SSC500